-E-waste's chemical composition depends on the type and the age of the electronic object discarded.
+In Figure 2, all possible e-waste routes and flows and their potential environmental impact are summarized.
+The chemical composition of e-wastes depends on the type and the age of the electronic object discarded.
 It is usually predominated by several metal alloys, especially Cu, Al and Fe attached to, covered with or mixed with several plastics or ceramics.
-Table 4 presents the different substances-elements-pollutants related to e-waste.
-Some of them, such as heavy metals, are used in electronic items' production, while others, such as Polycyclic Aromatic Hydrocarbons (PAHs) are produced by e-waste burning at low temperature.
-Burning the cables' isolating plastic cover in open barrels produces 100 times more dioxins than domestic waste burning (Gullett et al., 2007).
+The different substances-elements-pollutants related to e-waste are presented in Table 4.
+Some of them, such as heavy metals, are used in the production of electronic items, while others, such as Polycyclic Aromatic Hydrocarbons (PAHs) are produced by e-waste burning at low temperature.
+Burning the isolating plastic cover of cables in open barrels produces 100 times more dioxins than domestic waste burning [14].